magma/fbc-js-core/README.md

 Run `yarn test --coverage`

+## Contributing
+In order to contribute to `fbc-js-core`, see the [CONTRIBUTING](CONTRIBUTING.md) file for how to go get started.

 ## License

-fbc-js-core is BSD License licensed, as found in the LICENSE file.
+fbc-js-core is BSD License licensed, as found in the [LICENSE file](LICENSE).